-Generally, withdrawals cannot be made while you are employed by NYU Langone Hospitals or NYU Langone Health System or another member of the NYU controlled group of employers.
+Generally, withdrawals cannot be made while you are employed by NYU Grossman School of Medicine or another member of the NYU controlled group of employers.
 Subject to rules described below in more detail and the applicable TIAA rules, in-service withdrawals may be made when you:

 - Reach age 591⁄2. - Are permanently disabled as evidenced by a Social Security award letter, or - Suffer a serious financial hardship.
-(Serious financial hardship will be determined by the Plan Administrator of the Plan in accordance with current IRS regulations).
+(Serious financial hardship will be determined by the Plan Administrator of the Plan in accordance with current IRS regulations.)